react-boilerplate/react-boilerplate-cra-template/docs/deployment/netlify.md

 _Step 2:_ Commit your code and push your latest updates to a GitHub repository.

-_Step 3:_ Register or Login in at Netlify (https://app.netlify.com/).
+_Step 3:_ Register or Login in at [Netlify](https://app.netlify.com/).

 _Step 4:_ In your account | team page click `New site from git` then chose your repository.

 _Step 5:_ Click deploy.

+{% hint style="info" %}

-> Note: No need to change any setting in the last step as `netlify.toml` overwrites these settings.
+Note: No need to change any setting in the last step as `netlify.toml` overwrites these settings.

+{% endhint %}

-Now your code will be deployed automatically to netlify on every push to the default branch of your repository.🥳🥳
+Now your code will be deployed automatically to Netlify on every push to the default branch of your repository.🥳🥳